JerryFleming/PyDoc/library/sys.rst

 .. data:: float_info

-   A :term:`struct sequence` holding information about the float type.
+   A :term:`结构体序列` holding information about the float type.
 It contains low level information about the precision and internal representation.
 The values correspond to the various floating-point constants defined in the standard header file :file:`float.h` for the 'C'